20 Self-Inventory Questions for Mental Health Professionals

 In Staying Sober Without God Munn asserts, “There is no one thing that is an adequate replacement for the concept of God.”
 He adds that you can’t just replace the word “God” with “love” or “wisdom.”
 It doesn’t make sense.
 So he developed the Practical 12 Steps and wrote a guide for working them.

-The Practical 12 Steps are as follows:
+The Practical 12 Steps for staying sober are as follows:

 1. Admitted we were caught in a self-destructive cycle and currently lacked the tools to stop it